googleapis/java-bigtable-hbase/bigtable-hbase-1.x-parent/bigtable-hbase-tools/README.md

 [//]: # ({x-version-update-start:bigtable-dataflow-parent:released})
 ### Download the jars

-todo: get correct link, also should I provide a wget command?

-Download [the Bigtable tools jars](http://search.maven.org/remotecontent?filepath=com/google/cloud/bigtable/bigtable-beam-import/1.14.1/bigtable-beam-import-1.14.1-shaded.jar), which is an aggregation of all required jars.
+Download [the Bigtable tools jars](http://search.maven.org/remotecontent?filepath=com/google/cloud/bigtable/bigtable-hbase-tools/1.14.1/bigtable-hbase-tools-1.14.1-shaded.jar), which is an aggregation of all required jars.

 ### Build the jars
 Go to the top level directory and build the repo then return to this sub directory.